unknwncharlie/dockpot_ssh/README.md

 ## Info
 The default username and password is `admin:password` this can be changed in the Dockerfile. be sure you change all instances of the username if you change it (in the docker commands etc).

+Add the arguments `--restart unless-stopped` to the docker run command if you want the container to run until stopped even if it "crashes".